PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 Numerical results and computational details for the Tweedie distribution and its likeihood estimation are addressed in Zhang (2013), P. K. Dunn and Smyth (2008) P. K. Dunn and Smyth (2005), and P. Dunn (2017).

+The reason to consider this distribution for the data is that

+1. It allows a point-mass at zero (without the need for a zero-inflation model or parameters)
+2. It nests some commonly used distrubutions for this kind of problem as special cases (see below)
+3.

 ## Definition